OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

           ]
       }
       ```
-      If you want to switch back to the previous M365 account for local debugging, please remove the lines about userDataDir and runtimeArgs that you just added before start local debugging again.
+      If you want to switch back to the previous M365 tenant for local debugging, please remove the lines about userDataDir and runtimeArgs that you just added before starting local debugging again.

-      You could also specify the path of user data folder for each account, and edit the value of "user-data-dir" in runtimeArgs whenever you switch account for previewing.
+      You could also specify the path of user data folder for each tenant, and edit the value of "user-data-dir" in runtimeArgs whenever you switch tenant for preview.

   * Visual Studio
   Similarly, when running local debug of a Teams project launched in Visual Studio, you could create a new browser configuration after switching to another M365 tenant by following steps mentioned in [Add Browser Configuration in Visual Studio](#add-browser-configuration-in-visual-studio).
 Type `--user-data-dir=C:\\Users\\{username}\\temp\\edge\\tenantb` as the argument when adding the program.
 And then choose the corresponding browser configuration before local debugging.